Top 10 Best Places to Retire in North Carolina in 2022

 The Durham Bulls are an iconic minor league baseball team, while the Duke Blue Devils compete at the highest level of collegiate sports.
 Durham also offers unique shopping and dining at its downtown district, along with visual and performing arts events.
 The “Bull City” is the cultural diamond of North Carolina and it’s become the perfect place to retire in 2019.

-Best Places to Retire in North Carolina in 2019
+Best Places to Retire in North Carolina

 North Carolina usually isn’t the first state people think of when they are considering retirement.
 However, that is changing due to the growth of the Outer Banks and the Research Triangle of Durham, Chapel Hil, and Raleigh.